HallaSurvivor/Blog/_posts/2022-07-11-model-categories.md

 This was originally going to be one post, but it ended up having a lot of tangentially related stuff all mashed together, and it felt very disorganized and unfocused[^1].
-So I've decided to split it into three posts, with each post introducing a new, more abstract option, and hopefully saying how it solves problems present in the more concrete settings.
+So I've decided to split it into ~~three~~ four posts, with each post introducing a new, more abstract option, and hopefully saying how it solves problems present in the more concrete settings.